turingschool/career-development-curriculum/module_four/mock_behavioral_interview_template.md

 ## Directions for Interviewers

 1. Plan for the mock interview to take about 30 minutes with 15-20 minutes for the interview and 10-15 minutes for feedback
 2. Select 6-8 questions from the bank below.
+End the interview by asking "What questions do you have for me?" and encourage students to ask 2-3 questions that they would bring up in an interview.
-3. Take detailed notes to share with the student, including
+3. Take detailed notes to share with the student.
+Here is a rubric to use to assess their answers:

-  *
+* STAR Method:

 ### Bank of Questions to Ask Students
 * Tell me about yourself.
 Why do you want to be a software developer?